tuttlem/immigrant/README.md

 The `migrate` message takes in a defined environment as well as a version to migrate to.
 It will attempt to roll the target database forward to the requested version by executing all of the scripts from `current+1` up to `requested`.
 In cases where the latest version is requested, the `*` symbol is used for version.

-When the same version is requested that is deployed, the `migrate` message will attempt to re-apply the requested version.
+When the same version is requested that is deployed, the `migrate` message will not do anything.

 ### rollback